thaihocnguyen-git/nd00333_AZMLND_C2/README.md

 # Your Project Title Here

 This project is to deploy a machine learning model as a service in Azure Machine Learning Studio.
 Then try to consume it, mornitor it with Application Insight logging, document with Swagger.
 Finally create, publish and consume the machine learning Pipeline.
+The model is trained with azure AutoML pipeline and deploy as a service.
+We can consume the service for web application or other uses with RESTful API.

 ## Architectural Diagram
 ![Architechture](./images/architechture.drawio.png "Architechture")